Scalable Robust Matrix Recovery: Frank-Wolfe Meets Proximal Methods: FW-P Method for Norm Constrained Problem

 \subsection{FW-P algorithm: combining Frank-Wolfe and projected gradient}

-To overcome the drawback of the naive Frank-Wolfe algorithm, we propose to incorporate an additional gradient projection step after each Frank-Wolfe update.
+To overcome the drawback of the naive Frank-Wolfe algorithm described above, we propose incorporating an additional gradient projection step after each Frank-Wolfe update.
 This additional step updates the sparse term $\mb S$ only, with the goal of accelerating convergence in these variables.
 At iteration $k$, let $(\mb L^{k+1/2},\mb S^{k+1/2})$ be the result produced by Frank-Wolfe.
 To produce the next iterate, we retain the low rank term $\mb L^{k+1/2}$, but set

-That is to say, we simply take an additional projected gradient step in the sparse term $\mb S$.
-We summarize the resulting algorithm as Algorithm \ref{alg:Frank-Wolfe_Proj}.
+i.e. we simply take an additional projected gradient step in the sparse term $\mb S$.
+The resulting algorithm is presented as Algorithm \ref{alg:Frank-Wolfe_Proj} below.
 We call this method the FW-P algorithm, as it combines Frank-Wolfe steps and projections.
 In Figure \ref{fig:synthetic}, we compare Algorithms \ref{alg:FW_naive_constr} and \ref{alg:Frank-Wolfe_Proj} on synthetic data.
 In this example, the FW-P method is clearly more efficient in recovering $\mb L_0$ and $\mb S_0$.

 The convergence of Algorithm \ref{alg:Frank-Wolfe_Proj} can be analyzed by recognizing it as a specific instance of the generalized Frank-Wolfe iteration in Algorithm \ref{alg:general_frank_wolfe}.
 This projection step \eqref{eqn:projection} can be regarded as a proximal step to set $\mb S^{k+1}$ as